Tree Inventory and Policy

 A DRAFT of the Urban Forest Policy will be made available in the spring of 2025.

-Hemlock Woolly Adelgid - Training and planning for hemlock dominant locations like Rawding Ravine are being considered for HWA Treatment.
+Hemlock Woolly Adelgid - Staff are training and planning for the future of hemlock dominant locations like Rawding Ravine and the Wolfville Nature Trust lands.
+These locations are being considered for HWA assessment and treatment.

 More HWA info at: https://www.medwaycommunityforest.com/hemlocks

-If you have Hemlocks on your property and are concerned about Hemlock Woolly Adelgid, please reach out.
+If you have Hemlocks on your property and are concerned about Hemlock Woolly Adelgid, please contact a certified arborist who can recommend treatment options, identification and which preventative steps can be taken to protect your trees.

 Why does Wolfville need a tree inventory and policy?